-- measure in-shots, bay windows separately to ensure you don’t order too much.
+1. Measure your rooms from end to end and be sure to measure in-shots and bay windows separately to ensure you don’t order too much.

-- If you buy a tile effect floor try plan this out beforehand as if you start laying this inccorectly you may have quite a lot of wastage.
+8. If you are thinking about buying tile effect floor try to plan the layout beforehand, if you begin to lay this incorrectly you may have quite a lot of wastage.

-- Buying herringbone, always add 10% as there are a lot of wasted cuts on the perimmiter.
+9. When considering herringbone flooring, always add 10% more than what you think you need as there are a lot of wasted cuts on the perimeter.

-- Always remember to leave a 5mm space around the perimmiter of the room to allow for expansion.
+10. Always remember to leave a 5mm space around the perimeter of the room to allow for floor expansion.

-If u have any further question please don't hesitate to get in touch.
+If you have any further questions please don't hesitate to get in touch.